Testing

 Testing clients

 For testing client code that calls Connect services, use the same in-memory testing approach shown above.
-Create a test service implementation and use httpx transports to test your client logic without network overhead.
+Create a test service implementation and use pyqwest transports to test your client logic without network overhead.

 Example: Testing client error handling